Troubleshooting Your VoIP Connection — Is it You or the Network?

 To start troubleshooting your network, you’ll want to get a better look at what the VoIP data is actually doing.
 To do that, you’re going to need a tool to test the same network route.

 VoIP calls are dependent on every participant’s network, not just yours.
 While you could have every caller run a number of different traceroute tools and send you the results, there’s a better way to test every caller’s network at the same time.
-We recommend downloading a free trial of PingPlotter Remote for testing everyone’s network.
-Remote will let you test each caller’s connection in tandem from their perspective while also sending all the data to your local device.
+We recommend using PingPlotter Cloud for testing everyone’s network.
+Cloud will let you test each caller’s connection in tandem from their perspective while also sending all the data to your local device.

 Step 2: Start testing the networks